cyberfilth/Vim_commands/README.md

 ### Add / remove indentation
 ```>>``` and ```<<```
+Indentation is set by shiftwidth, the default is 8 spaces

 ### Collapse / fold code
 Select code block in visual mode then